 Some say yes!

-But to foster a kid-friendly environment with your German Shepherd, The Examiner suggests that you condition your German Shepherd puppy to be accustomed to being "handled."
+But to foster a kid-friendly environment with your German Shepherd, Canis Major suggests that you condition your German Shepherd puppy to be accustomed to being "handled."

 This includes fooling around with your puppy's tail, touching their feet, and playing with their food while they're eating.
 It is impossible to keep a razor-sharp eye on your tiny tot 100 percent of the time, so should your child commit any one of these offending actions, your German Shepherd will not react aggressively since it has been acclimated to tolerate such behavior.

 The consensus among many owners of contentious breeds is that proper conditioning and socialization will inhibit a gentle giant from morphing into a monstrous canine.
 But still, all parents should understand that no matter how seemingly docile a breed may be, no child should be left unsupervised around dogs.